jessemonroy650/top-phonegap-mistakes/whitelist-system.md

   - **DANGEROUS, BUT WORKING**
   - `<meta http-equiv="Content-Security-Policy" content="default-src *; style-src 'self' 'unsafe-inline'; script-src 'self' 'unsafe-inline' 'unsafe-eval'">`
   - Additional keywords and what they mean [CSP from Mozilla](https://developer.mozilla.org/en-US/docs/Web/Security/CSP/CSP_policy_directives#Keywords)
+  - Wait KIDS!
+There is a whole [website that support CSP](http://content-security-policy.com/)

 4. [plugin](https://www.npmjs.com/package/cordova-plugin-whitelist)
   - The one you want is `cordova-plugin-whitelist`